kentcanonigo/tally-system-frontend/README.md

 Welcome to the frontend repository!
 This guide will help you set up your development environment for working on the frontend app.

+## NOTE: Right now developing the frontend locally (without docker) is recommended because of the extra steps you need to go through to allow the android emulator to access the docker container.
+I have not implemented docs for this.

 ## 📌 Prerequisites
 Before you start, ensure you have the following installed:
 - [Node.js (LTS)](https://nodejs.org/)